Yaakov Ben Zion Mendelson: Early life

 Mendelson was born Yaakov Ben Zion Morein in 1875, in Kreitzburg, part of the Vitebsk district of what was then Russia, to his parents Menachem (Yiddish: Mendel) and Beila Rochel Morein.
 (The town later changed to Latvian hands, and the German name became Latvian Krustpils.
 In 1962, it was also united with the town of Jēkabpils, across the Daugava River.from it, and are now known together as Jēkabpils).

 His rigorous Talmudic education started at age 7, and culminated with semicha ordination from the Rabbi Yosef Rosen, the "Rogatchover Gaon," one of the rabbinic greats of the time.
 Morein met Rabbi Sholom Dovber Schneersohn ("Rashab") and his son, Rabbi Yosef Yitzchak Schneersohn ("Rayatz"), the fifth and sixth Rebbes of Chabad-Lubavitch as a teenager.
-It was Rashab who recommended he study with the Rosen.
-Under the influence of Rashab and the ROgathcover, he adopted some Chabad practices, but remained primarily a Lthuanian-oriented rabbi.
+It was Rashab who recommended he study with Rosen.
+Under the influence of Rashab and the Rogatchover, he adopted some Chabad practices, but remained primarily a Lithuanian-oriented rabbi.

 Shortly after his ordination, he was betrothed to a cousin, Feiga Skuy, but his marriage was postponed when he was drafted into the Russian Army.
 The army was very harsh for Jewish soldiers, and commanders were well known for trying to break the Jews from their religion.
 Morein deserted.

 After escaping Russia, he had several close calls evading Russian agents throughout Europe.
 He changed his surname to Mendelson ("Mendel's son,"), to make it harder for the government to track him.

 The British years

 Eventually, Mendelson emigrated to London, England.
 At age 22, he found a position as Rabbi and Dayan of Leeds, and of the ‘Chevras Torah’ shul there.
-He sent for his cousin Feiga, and they married in Leeds.
+He sent for his cousin Feiga, and they married in Leeds, in 1898.

 In 1905, he took a new position as rabbi of Gateshead, and later, as rabbi of Glasgow, Scotland.
 In Glasgow, Mendelson demonstrated his community leadership and concern for its well-being countless times.
 In two instances, he thwarted cartels controlling certain commercial aspects of ritual, to keep prices stable.
 (See details in Communal advocacy and disputes.)